-The 2020 US Open tennis competition will begin from Monday, August 31 and will go on for two weeks till Sunday, September 13 when the men’s singles final will be played.
-Organised by the USTA, the qualification rounds for the US Open this year will begin from August 24, a week before the start of the main draw, and finish on August 28.
+The 2020 US Open tennis competition began on Monday, August 31 and went on for two weeks till Sunday, September 13 when the men’s singles final was played.
+Organised by the USTA, the qualifiers, which are typically held in the week before the first round of the tournament, were cancelled because of the coronavirus pandemic.

 All the information on the US Open tennis live streaming options on the dates mentioned here can be found below.

-On Friday, September 11, the men’s doubles final and the men’s singles semi-finals will be played, which will be followed by the mixed doubles finals and women’s singles final next day.
-The tournament will finish with the women’s doubles final and the men’s singles final on September 13.
+On Friday, September 11, the men’s doubles final and the men’s singles semi-finals were played, which were followed by the mixed doubles finals and women’s singles final next day.
+The tournament finished off with the women’s doubles final and the men’s singles final on September 13.

 Here’s the US Open 2020 Singles Schedule

 - August 31-September 1: Men’s and Women’s 1st Round